 - Question-based revisions

-- Revisions from self-made notes – in this step, you can make note of all important points, highlight them, make flowcharts, mnemonics, pictorial representation of information, important formulae, equations, reactions etc and revise from it every day.
+- Revisions from self-made notes – in this step, you can make note of all important points, highlight them, make flowcharts, mnemonics, pictorial representation of information, important formulae, equations, reactions, etc and revise from it every day.

-Practising Mock Tests – NEET Preparation Strategy In 1 Month
+Practicing Mock Tests – NEET Preparation Strategy In 1 Month

 It is a myth that one must start taking up mock tests only after studying a concept.
 NEET analysts and experts suggest that here, one needs to adopt the reverse approach.
-In simpler words, students must start with practising from previous years’ question papers and mock tests.
-This is true as it helps aspirants get a clear idea of different and important metrics such as exam pattern, the level of difficulty, typology of questions, important concepts/questions, recurring questions, familiarity with the instructions and more such vital details.
+In simpler words, students must start with practicing from previous years’ question papers and mock tests.
+This is true as it helps aspirants get a clear idea of different and important metrics such as exam pattern, the level of difficulty, typology of questions, important concepts/questions, recurring questions, familiarity with the instructions, and more such vital details.
 This analysis is backed by extensive research from different portals and are worth considering.

 At the end of completing mock tests, it is equally important for the paper to undergo analysis.
 This, if performed by an expert(teacher) would be ideal.
 Nevertheless, you can always analyze your performance.
 The analysis must basically cover two important aspects – Your strengths and your weak points.
 With your strengths/plus points, you can promptly go on solving these questions, if you find them appear in the paper, saving time.

-Weak sections essentially include those topics which seem to be time-consuming for you, or you have difficulty remembering, solving etc. These are your weak areas, the focus should be to master these concepts and invest as less time as possible for you to get a good rank.
-Make note of your mistakes which can be the incorrect placement of reactants or products in a chemical reaction or remembering incorrect formulae, keep practising them.
+Weak sections essentially include those topics which seem to be time-consuming for you, or you have difficulty remembering, solving, etc. These are your weak areas, the focus should be to master these concepts and invest as less time as possible for you to get a good rank.
+Make note of your mistakes which can be the incorrect placement of reactants or products in a chemical reaction or remembering incorrect formulae, keep practicing them.

 These were some tips that could help you best utilize the last 30 days before the NEET exams commence.
 Above all – the master tip is that aspirants must ensure to take good care of oneself which is more often than not a neglected facet.
 The last thing you would want is any hindrance from a health perspective on the day of examination.
-So eat healthily, stay positive and get enough sleep.
+So eat healthily, stay positive, and get enough sleep.

-Watch this space at BYJU’S for the latest on NEET exams, study material and much more.
+Watch this space at BYJU’S for the latest on NEET exams, study material, and much more.